Bill

 AI Summary

-This bill, titled the "Restoring the Secondary Trading Market Act," proposes to amend the Securities Act of 1933 to exempt certain "off-exchange secondary trading" from state regulation.
-Off-exchange secondary trading refers to the buying and selling of securities that occurs outside of traditional stock exchanges, such as over-the-counter markets.
-The bill specifically targets securities from issuers that make current information publicly available, such as the information required in periodic and current reports or specific documents and information outlined in federal regulations.
-By exempting this type of trading from state oversight, the bill aims to streamline the secondary trading market for these publicly informed companies.
+This bill, titled the "Restoring the Secondary Trading Market Act," aims to amend the Securities Act of 1933 by exempting certain "off-exchange secondary trading" from state regulation.
+Off-exchange secondary trading refers to the buying and selling of securities that occurs outside of major stock exchanges.
+The bill proposes that this exemption would apply to securities from companies that make current information publicly available, specifically referencing the types of information required in periodic and current reports or documents and information specified under certain regulations of the Securities and Exchange Commission (SEC).
+The purpose is to prevent states from directly or indirectly prohibiting, limiting, or imposing conditions on this type of trading when the issuer's information is readily accessible.

 Committee Categories